Roman Floor Mosaics: Stories in Stone and Glass

-Floor mosaics are one of the most well-preserved and widespread types of Roman art.
+Floor mosaics are one of the most well-preserved and widespread objects of Roman art.
 They were found throughout the Roman Empire from Britain to Mesopotamia.
 Mostly used in public buildings such as Roman baths and marketplaces, they were also used in places of worship like synagogues and churches.

 Ancient floor mosaics were often made of tesserae, or tiny stone pieces.
 Glass tesserae were used sparingly, typically for more unusual colors that were difficult to find in natural stones.
 Mosaics were a costly investment thus, a lot of attention was given to the themes, designs, and personal tastes of the owners.
-Scenes from Greek and Roman mythology were popular because they were timeless and familiar, other themes included hunting, fishing, wrestling, and animals
+Scenes from Greek and Roman mythology were popular because they were timeless and familiar, other themes included hunting, fishing, wrestling, and animals.

 Greek and Roman Mythology on Mosaics

 Mosaic floor with Head of Medusa was discovered on the floor of a Roman villa in 1910 in Rome.
 At the center of this mosaic floor is the bust of the gorgon, Medusa.
 The Greek representation of Medusa as a monster had been replaced with a more human-like figure by the Romans around 100 CE.
 Medusa’s snake-like hair was replaced with wild curls and she was represented like the Hellenistic Kings and Alexander the Great, with her wind-blown hair and turned head.